istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 1. Make sure there is no typo in your policy YAML file.

-1. Avoid enabling authorization for Istio Control Planes Components, including Mixer, Pilot, Ingress.
-Istio authorization policy is designed for authorizing access to services in Istio Mesh.
-Enabling it for Istio Control Planes Components may cause unexpected behavior.
+1. Avoid enabling authorization for istiod.
+Istio authorization policy is designed for authorizing access to workloads in Istio Mesh.
+Enabling it for istiod may cause unexpected behavior.

-1. Make sure that your `ServiceRoleBinding` and referred `ServiceRole` objects are in the same namespace (by checking "metadata"/”namespace” line).
+1. Make sure that your authorization policies are in the right namespace (as specified in `metadata/namespace` field).

+1. Make sure that your authorization policies with ALLOW action don't use any HTTP only fields for TCP traffic.
+Otherwise, Istio ignores the ALLOW policies as if they don't exist.

-1. Make sure that your service role and service role binding policies don't use any HTTP only fields for TCP services.
-Otherwise, Istio ignores the policies as if they didn't exist.
+1. Make sure that your authorization policies with DENY action don't use any HTTP only fields for TCP traffic.

-1. In Kubernetes environment, make sure all services in a `ServiceRole` object are in the same namespace as the `ServiceRole` itself.
-For example, if a service in a `ServiceRole` object is `a.default.svc.cluster.local`, the `ServiceRole` must be in the
-`default` namespace (`metadata/namespace` line should be `default`).
-For non-Kubernetes environments, all `ServiceRoles` and `ServiceRoleBindings` for a mesh should be in the same namespace.
+Otherwise, Istio ignores the rules with HTTP only fields within the DENY policies as if they don't exist.

 ## Authorization is too permissive